adrian-petrykiw/space_invaders_injectionv3/README.md

-# space_invaders_injectionv3
+# REX Space Invaders
-REX Space Invaders v3
+In v3 of REX Space Invaders inject and play with your NFTs

 A web-based, browser version of the classic Arcade game: Space Invaders.
 Use the arrow keys to move and the space bar to shoot